-The Court held Mr Smith was not guilty of gross misconduct for the following reasons:
+The Court agreed with Mr Smith for the following reasons:

 - 1. His conduct did not bring the Trust into disrepute.
 Although Mr Smith's wall identified him as an employee of the Trust, a reasonable Facebook reader would not conclude that Mr Smith's views about gay marriage reflected the views of the Trust. - 2.
-The obligation not to promote religious or political views under the Trust's Code of Conduct did not extend to Mr Smith's Facebook wall, irrespective of the fact that Mr Smith had 45 work colleagues as Facebook friends.
-This was because the wall was inherently nonwork related and, most importantly, Mr Smith's colleagues had chosen to make him a Facebook friend and therefore it was their decision whether or not to acknowledge his views. - 3.
+The obligation not to promote religious or political views under the Trust's Code of Conduct did not extend to Mr Smith's Facebook wall, irrespective of the fact that Mr Smith had 45 work colleagues as Facebook

+- friends.
+This was because the wall was inherently non-work related and, most importantly, Mr Smith's colleagues had chosen to make him a Facebook friend and therefore it was their decision whether or not to acknowledge his views. - 3.
 He had not failed to treat his colleagues with dignity, respect or acted in a manner which was liable to cause offence.
 Mr Smith's posting about gay marriage was a widely espoused view.
 Neither was the manner in which he delivered his opinion disrespectful or judgmental.
 The court said that "the frank but lawful expression of religious or political views may frequently cause a degree of upset, and even offence, to those with deeply held contrary views, even where none is intended by the speaker.
 This is a necessary price to be paid for freedom of speech".

-This case demonstrates that while workplace rules can restrict the use of social media outside work, freedom of expression is paramount and will take precedence where the comments are clearly not intended to be work related.
+This case demonstrates the rising presence of social media in the employment sphere.
+Employers should ensure they implement a social media policy which establishes boundaries for their employees on what conduct is acceptable when using social media.
+However, this case clearly demonstrates that while workplace rules can restrict the use of social media outside work, freedom of expression is paramount and will take precedence where the comments are clearly not intended to be work related.